gerald5867/C-Reflective-Messages/README.md

 # C-Reflective-Messages
-A module to create messages that have full Informations about all their fields
+A header only module to create messages that have full Informations about all their fields in C++ using template and preprocessor meta programming.